davedawkins/doodletoy/README.md

 If you use non-standard ports for Appwrite, you can use your nginx to do the routing, but then I suspect you'll get into problems with OAUTH2 redirection URLs - we use those to allow people to login via Google, Discord, Github etc.

 Once installed, you can then log into the Appwrite console, and configure your projects.
-The Appwrite instance on solochimp has a project named "doodletoy", and within this project are defined the documents, users, authentication methods and web platforms.
+The Appwrite instance on `myappwrite.net` has a project named "doodletoy", and within this project are defined the documents, users, authentication methods and web platforms.

 While testing, I'd suggest disabling the rate limits, otherwise you'll be locked out from testing your login code after a few attempts.
 It's a neat feature, and I need to re-enable it for doodletoy!